-With the concept study carried out here, we were able to show that the thermal simulation of a battery pack or battery module is excellently suited for a qualitative and even quantitative analysis of the temperture budget.
+With the concept study carried out here, we were able to show that the thermal simulation of a battery pack or battery module is excellently suited for a qualitative analysis of the temperature budget.
 Measures can be easily implemented and assessed constructively using a modified CAD model.